Seattle

 In-studio Courses

-Our in-studio courses offer a set of 8 classes for those who want to build both skills and community.
+Our in-studio courses are great for those who want to build both skills and community.
 During this series of classes, we help you build out your repertoire of moves and moods, and share our love and appreciation for the history (and the future) of Bachata and Salsa.

 -